-Recommendation Action Champion Target Start & Completion Dates Status/Notes 18.
-We concur with the previous 2014 Strategic Plan review, "Relatively low cost, low earth orbiting satellite communication technology (e.g., microsat) is rapidly advancing in other arenas, driven by the high cost of large communication satellites.
-Exploring communication alternatives to avoid reliance on a single network would be a wise investment."
-Consider looking at the range of satellites (including CubeSats and MicroSats) for communication and sensors.
-This, like the new genomics and bioinformatics effort, could be a means of acquiring new engineering staff in a new capability area. a) Evaluate Mini-sats with standard engineering 5-step principles. b) Coordinate across users within NOAA, as relevant. c) Incorporate the use of NOAA Observing Systems Council (NOSC) processes to inform satellite modifications to meet PMEL requirements. a) PMEL Engineering Division b) PMEL Engineering Division c) PMEL Leadership and PMEL Engineering Division a) Ongoing b) Ongoing c) Ongoing 19.
-PMEL should explore the use of employee "interns" for summer work within the engineering group.
+Recommendation Action Champion Target Start & Completion Dates Status Notes (last update 2022) 18.
+We concur with the previ- ous 2014 Strategic Plan review, "Relatively low cost, low earth orbiting satellite communication technology (e.g., microsat) is rapidly advancing in other are- nas, driven by the high cost of large communication satellites.
+Exploring communication alter- natives to avoid reliance on a single network would be a wise investment."
+Consider looking at the range of satellites (includ- ing CubeSats and MicroSats) for communication and sensors.
+This, like the new genomics and bioinformatics effort, could be a means of acquiring new engi- neering staff in a new capability area. a) Evaluate Mini-sats with standard engineering 5-step principles. b) Coordinate across users within NOAA, as relevant. c) Incorporate the use of NOAA Observing Systems Council (NOSC) process- es to inform satellite mod- ifications to meet PMEL requirements. a) PMEL Engineering Division b) PMEL Engineering Division c) PMEL Leadership and PMEL Engineering Division a-c) Completed PMEL has evaluated the mini-sats and would need to explore new funding streams to do this work.
+PMEL is working more closely with NASA.
+We have established a multi- year MOU to validate the Sentinel-6 altimeter and the new SWOT swath altim- eter, launching this fall with in-situ buoy technology.
+PMEL has considered this possibility but decided this was not the best path forward for PMEL EDD at this time.
+19. PMEL should explore the use of employee "interns" for summer work within the en- gineering group.
 Given the proximity to UW and other Universities, there may be good opportunities to have students participate in PMEL engineering.
-We suggest that a specific program be put in place to facilitate the use of students, especially for the Science Data Integration Group. a) Continue emphasis on summer intern programs, including the William Lapenta internship, the use of NOAA Educational Partnership Program (EPP) at Cooperative Science Centers, as well as others. a) PMEL Leadership b) PMEL Administrative Division c) PMEL Leadership a) Ongoing b) Complete by May 2021 c) Summer 2021 Note that PMEL hosted two engineering (high school age) interns from under- represented communities.
-We also seek to maintain continued engagement with the Youth Maritime Collaborative, and are building a relationship with the brand new
+We suggest that a specific pro- gram be put in place to facilitate the use of students, especially for the Science Data Integration Group. a) Continue emphasis on summer intern programs, including the William La- penta internship, the use of NOAA EPP at Cooper- ative Science Centers, as well as others. b) Identify administrative requirements for estab- lishing a PMEL-specific internship program. c) Evaluate budgetary constraints and implement a PMEL program if appro- priate. a) PMEL Leadership b) PMEL Administrative Division c) PMEL Leadership a) Intended to be ongoing b-c) Ongoing Note that PMEL hosted two engineering (high school age) interns from under- represented communities.
+We also seek to maintain contin- ued engagement with the Youth Maritime Collabo- rative, and are building a relationship with the brand new Seattle Maritime Academy.
+PMEL is making use of the NOAA Educational Partnership Program (EPP) Cooperative Sci- ence Centers to address this.
+We had our first EPP students this last summer (2020) and look forward to having more.
+In summer of 2021 PMEL mentored 21 undergrad- uates and 3 graduate students from 7 different programs.
+This summer, PMEL will host 11 under- graduates and 7 graduate students, from seven differ- ent programs.

-Seattle Maritime High

-b) Identify School.

-administrative

-requirements for PMEL is making use of

-establishing a PMEL- the NOAA Educational

-specific internship Partnership Program

-program (EPP) Cooperative

-Science Centers to

-c) evaluate budgetary address this.
-We had our

-constraints and first EPP students this last

-implement a PMEL summer (2020) and look

-program if appropriate forward to having more.